What it is and why it matters

 Why is data visualization important?

 Because of the way the human brain processes information, using charts or graphs to visualize large amounts of complex data is easier than poring over spreadsheets or reports.
-That’s why self-service data visualization is essential.
-It makes it easier for analysts and line-of-business users to experiment with different scenarios by making slight adjustments.
+Data visualization is a quick, easy way to convey concepts in a universal manner – and you can experiment with different scenarios by making slight adjustments.

 Data Visualization in Today’s World